-In particular, our design adapted the framework of Levac and colleagues (2010), which was originally proposed by Arksey & O'Malley (2005), and further systematized by Peters and colleagues (2017).
+In particular, our design adapted the framework of Levac et al. (2010), which was originally proposed by Arksey and O'Malley (2005), and further systematized by Peters et al. (2017).
 We aimed to map and understand trafficking and post-slavery mental healthcare in third sector organizations with an on-line presence at one point in time (i.e., January to June 2018).
-According to this framework, a scoping review is organized into six key stages: 1.
-Identifying the research question; 2.
-Identifying relevant studies; 3.
-Study selection; 4.
-Charting the data; 5.
-Collating, summarizing and reporting the results; 6.
-Consultation (optional).
+According to this framework, a scoping review is organized into six key stages: 1) Identifying the research question; 2) Identifying relevant studies; 3) Study selection; 4) Charting the data; 5) Collating, summarizing and reporting the results; 6) Consultation (optional).
 As this was not a review of the literature and did not include academic publications, these stages were adapted for the purpose of scoping, identifying, and selecting relevant on-line information in relation to mental health service provision delivered by third sector organizations.
 The sixth optional stage of expert consultation was not conducted.
 This was due to time and funding constraints and sufficient fieldwork-based knowledge and experience within the research team.
 As the research used publicly available data from the Internet ethical approval was not required.

-Identifying the research questions
+Identifying the Research Questions

-The following research questions guided the Internet-based scoping study: a) What does an online single point-in-time study tell us about the state of the mental health provision for MSHT survivors on a global scale as evidenced in on-line sources?
+The following research questions guided the Internet-based scoping study: 1) What does an on-line single point-in-time study tell us about the state of the mental health provision for MSHT survivors on a global scale as evidenced in on-line sources?
 For example, what type of organizations offer mental health support?
-What therapeutic approaches are available?; b) What do on-line sources tell us about mental health support within the wider NGO assistance offer to MSHT survivors?; c) To what extent is the provision of mental healthcare informed by research?
+What therapeutic approaches are available?; 2) What do on-line sources tell us about mental health support within the wider NGO assistance offer to MSHT survivors?; 3) To what extent is the provision of mental healthcare informed by research?

-Identifying relevant on-line sources
+Identifying Relevant On-line Sources